bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

     :form fileToDeploy: file to deploy
     :form deploymentOptions: deployment options as String in json or yaml format

-    :reqheader Authentication: a valid system user with username:password is needed
+    :reqheader Basic Authentication: a valid system user with username:password is needed
     :reqheader X-Requested-By: CSRF protection

     :statuscode 200: deployment successfully